 Method #4: Improve the Building’s Controlled Ventilation and Passive Cooling Capabilities

-Air flow control improves the comfort levels of a building’s residents.
-This is especially true in the warm months.
+Fans are considerably more energy-efficient than air conditioning, especially in the warmer months.
 But you should note that high-quality ventilation is an important safety measure for the winter months.
-It protects residents from the in-house emissions that can come from heating.
+It protects residents from the in-house emissions from heating.

 Ventilating roof spaces is even more important than in other parts of the house.
 Using reflective insulation can cool down roof spaces.
 Consequently, it keeps the entire building much cooler.

 In addition to installing fans, it’s important to consider passive cooling options as well.
 Some possibilities to keep in mind: